World War II in Albania: Italian puppet state

-One of Mussolini's plans with the Italian protectorate of Albania was to italianize its citizens.
+One of Mussolini's plans for the Italian protectorate of Albania was to italianize its citizens.

 Communist and Nationalist resistance

 Origin of Communism

 Faced with an agrarian and mostly Muslim society monitored by King Zog's security police, Albania's Communist movement attracted few adherents in the interwar period.
 In fact, the country had no fully-fledged Communist Party before World War II.
 After Fan Noli fled in 1924 to Italy and later the United States, several of his leftist protégés migrated to Moscow, where they affiliated themselves with the Balkan Confederation of Communist Parties and through it the Communist International (Comintern), the Soviet-sponsored association of international communist parties.
 In 1930, the Comintern dispatched Ali Kelmendi to Albania to organise communist cells.
-However, Albania had no working class on which the communists could rely for support.
+However, Albania had no industrial working class on which the communists could rely for support.
 Paris became the Albanian communists' hub until Nazi deportations depleted their ranks after the fall of France in 1940.